JONSASSE/432-2018/projects/project2/README.md

 - Dr. Love will discuss these instructions in class on 2018-03-27.
 - A substantial update to the document (Section 6: Some Additional Comments) happened on 2018-03-30.
+- A small update on spending degrees of freedom (Section 6.19) was added on 2018-04-18.

 ## There are Three Deliverables for Project 2